tsgates/arch-wiki-markdown/wiki/Trickle.md

 Warning:Trickle can only limit traffic of programs that do not fork, so shaping a FTP server's traffic won't really work that way!

-Install trickle from Official Repositories.
+Install trickle from Official repositories.

 Usage
 -----